marcusgia2505/classsExGameInstructions/docs/042_elements.rst

 Up to date, small programmes for manipulating the input (e.g. input in field 1 determines input in field 2) cannot yet be configurated in the backend.

-Winner's Notification (only for players)
+Winner's Notification (only for participants)
 ~~~~~~~~~~~~~~~~~~~~~

 If a game is played with real payoffs, this element displays the payoff code to participants. (only works together with winners' draw)